openmovementproject/openmovement/Docs/omgui/index.md

 12. __Analysis Toolbar__
 13. __Plugins Button__

+For devices that have data stored on them, the __Data Preview Window__ gives an overview of the recording and the __Preview Filters__ on the right may be used to toggle data streams on or off.

 The OMGUI software was programmed with the following functions in mind:

 + Configuring sensors for recording